Transferring deferred benefits

 Please note: if you work within a local education authority school, which is converting to an academy, this will happen automatically and you will remain a member of the LGPS.

-The Financial Conduct Authority (FCA) have published a 17 minute video explaining the transfer process.
+The Financial Conduct Authority (FCA) have published 5 videos explaining the transfer process.
 The video will be helpful to those who:

 - have transferred out their defined benefit pension and are unclear whether they received good quality advice